 Research is used to build new knowledge, improve current care and develop new treatments.
-The National Institute for Health Research Clinical Research Network (often referred to as CRN) provide the infrastructure that allows high-quality clinical research to take place in the NHS.
+The National Institute for Health Research Clinical Research Network (now referred to as RDN; Research Delivery Network) provide the infrastructure that allows high-quality clinical research to take place in the NHS.

-All clinical research has to be approved by an independent research ethics committee - the Medicines and Healthcare Products Regulatory Agency (MHRA).
+All clinical research must be approved by an independent research ethics committee - the Medicines and Healthcare Products Regulatory Agency (MHRA).
 This safeguards the rights and welfare of research participants as well as making sure that high quality research is carried out.
-All research is voluntary and participants are free to withdraw at any time.
+All research is voluntary, and participants are free to withdraw at any time.

 The Women’s Health department at UCLH are committed to improving outcomes for women and babies by improving care, diagnosis and treatment within obstetrics and gynaecology.
-A small team of research doctors, assistants, midwives and nurses work on an extensive portfolio of CRN funded research studies that cover specialised areas including maternity, gynaecology, neonatal care, fertility, genetics, miscarriage, urogynaecology and cancer.
+A small team of research midwives, research doctors, research nurses and research administrative, staff work on an extensive portfolio of CRN funded research studies that cover specialised areas including maternity, gynaecology, neonatal care, fertility, genetics, miscarriage, urogynaecology and cancer.

 UCLH is a large teaching hospital and has many research projects underway at any one time.
 Whilst under our care you are likely to be invited to participate in a research project by healthcare professionals.
 This may be one of our consultants, nurses or midwives.